Why be a Voice for Nature?

 Find out more about our team of eco-creatives.

-The royalties from Jabujicaba and Caretta Caretta go to rainforest conservation projects in Brazil through the World Land Trust.
+The royalties from Jabujicaba and Caretta Caretta help fund rainforest conservation projects in Brazil through the World Land Trust.
 In the UK, the royalties from hardback sales have also supported the Isle of Wight Zoo and Durrell Wildlife Conservation Trust.
-Voices for Nature provides financial support to young eco-creatives own projects, including the film Uncharted Amazon and piloting innovative funding models.
-We also have an on-going rewilding project in the Peak District National Park replanting a woodland.
+We also fund film and other creative projects which focus on conservation.